 Greetings!

-My name is Lynette Davis, (I use she/her pronouns) but you can call me Lyn.
+My name is Lynette Davis (I use she/her pronouns) but you can call me Lyn.

 I am an author and writer.
 And I facilitate conversations around mental health, faith, spirituality, creativity, and workplace wellness.
 While on my own journey of healing and self-rediscovery, I found meaning in writing and co-creating spaces for community-based healing with other creative entrepreneurs and changemakers.
 I believe in the transformative power of stories, so I’d like to take you on a stroll through the past decade of my life.

 I earned my undergraduate degree in Sociology at Rutgers University before working towards becoming a Certified Alcohol and Drug Counselor, which I had intended to be my career.
 But even as I met the goals that I thought lay between me and my fulfillment and success, something wasn’t clicking.
-I was frustrated with my circumstances and myself, and the whole time I tried to pushed through, something inside was calling for me to awaken to my full potential, one that was aligned with my core values.
+I was frustrated with my circumstances and myself, and the whole time I tried to push through, something inside was calling for me to awaken to my full potential, one that was aligned with my core values.

 January 2011 found me…